ryanmimrie/ryanmimrie.github.io/consultancy.md

 #### Assay Design, Wet-Lab Workflows, and SOPs

-<div style="font-size: 0.9em;">I have many years of experience in molecular biology wet-lab techniques, with a particular focus on improving usability, reliability, and throughput for the following techniques:
+<div style="font-size: 0.9em;">I have many years of experience in molecular biology wet-lab techniques, with a particular focus on improving usability, reliability, and throughput for the following techniques:<br><br>
 <ul>
     <li>DNA & RNA extraction from animal tissue, bacterial and animal cell cultures, and stool samples.</li>
     <li>Single and multiplex conventional PCR, qPCR and qRT-PCR.</li>